ming0522/mcha0522_9103_IndividualFinalProject/README.md

 ## Individual Work Overview

-For this individual work, I decided to incorporate the coding knowledge I learnt from this course to make make the some elements of the artwork could be changed by thinking of the direction of user input.
+For this individual work, I chose to apply the coding skills I acquired in this course to make certain elements of the artwork interactive, allowing them to respond to different types of user input.

 ## Introduction of the Functions